 - Personal journals for notes or revisions (to assign individual wikis see Create One-Person Groups Named for Individual Students in Moodle)

-The "enhanced" Wiki, developed by the Open University (OU), is easier to use than the standard Moodle Wiki (Legacy) (discontinued at UMass Amherst in May, 2015) and provides a variety of additional options, including:
+The Wiki (enhanced) activity, developed by the Open University (OU), provides a variety of additional options, including:

 - Save wiki as template (to reuse in a new wiki activity)